-Inadequate housing is a global problem that requires a global solution, which is why we must tackle this issue internationally as well as in Canada.
-Globally, Habitat for Humanity Canada plays a key role in the developing world, mobilizing funds and volunteers to Habitat program countries in an effort to serve the 1.6 billion people in need of access to shelter.
+Inadequate housing is a global problem that requires a global solution, which is why Habitat Canada works to tackle the issue in Canada and internationally.
+Habitat for Humanity Canada plays a key role in the developing world, mobilizing funds and volunteers to help families in need of safe, decent places to live around the world.

-It’s a simple concept that Habitat for Humanity Canada strives for in solidarity with families in need around the world: building one house in a developing country for every house built at home.
+It’s a simple concept that Habitat Canada strives for in solidarity with families in need of housing around the world: building one house in a developing country for every house built at home.

-The funds contributed by Canadian Habitat offices and local donors have improved the quality of life of families in many countries in the developing world, including areas affected by natural disaster.
+The funds contributed by local Habitats and donors across Canada have improved the quality of life of families in many countries in the developing world, including areas affected by natural disaster.